BerryWorksSoftware/edi-json/README.md

   - functional groups per interchange
   - interchanges per file
 * Transaction, group, and interchange trailers
-  - the appropriate EDI segments are automatically generated
+  - appropriate EDI segments are automatically generated
   - with proper counts and control numbers
-  - for example: SE, GE, and IEA in ANSI X12
+  - for example: SE, GE, and IEA segments in ANSI X12
-* Conflicts with EDI syntax characters
+* Resolves conflicts with EDI syntax characters
-  - for example, a : (colon) in a data field while : is the configured sub-element delimiter
+  - for example, a : (colon) in a data field when : is the configured sub-element delimiter
   - handled automatically, guaranteeing structurally correct EDI output
   - by substituting "?" for the character in conflict